Mallik-G/Start-your-first-Linux-Virtual-Machine-on-Azure/Exercise2.md

 7. Save and close the **code editor** after you update the values in parameter file.

-8. Now, let's create the deployment by running the below command.
+8. Now, let us create the deployment by running the below command.
 Please ensure to use your existing **resource group** named as **linux-empty-XXXX** and wait for the deployment to finish.

    ``az group deployment create -g linux-empty-XXXX --template-file azuredeploy.json --parameters azuredeploy.parameters.json ``